byteSamurai/tweetor/readme.md

 1. Please register at (oauth.io)
 2. Authorize Twitter-Access
 3. Enter your domain which will host tweetor and copy the public key into [oauthio.key.js](../gui-project/master/oauthio.key.js)
-4. Add Twitter as provider by create an app at (https://apps.twitter.com/) and copy your consumer-key and consumer secret to oauth.io
+4. Add Twitter as a provider by creating an app at (https://apps.twitter.com/) and copy your consumer-key and consumer-secret to oauth.io
 5. ___PLEASE NOTE___: Mockingbirds are Mock-Messages.
-If you like to observer real messages you have to select "Twitter Tweets"
+If you like to observe real messages you have to select "Twitter Tweets"
 ![oauth.io](https://raw.githubusercontent.com/fr3dm4n/gui-project/master/docs/oauth.io.png)